 Mean score of companies in the Public Administration industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-National Broadcasting and Telecommunications Commission Thailand's score of 18 is higher than 56% of the industry.
+National Broadcasting and Telecommunications Commission Thailand's score of 18 is lower than 75% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.